 Network Address Translation

-For example, in a home network, there is a single public IP address assigned by the ISP.
-In case of container networks, all containers share the same IP address as the host machine when packets are sent out.
+For example, a home network has one public IP address from the ISP.
+In container networks, all containers share the host's IP address when they send packets out.

 Connection Tracking

 This is part of every device that does NAT.
-It keeps track of all outgoing connections and the corresponding incoming connections.
+It tracks all outgoing connections and their matching incoming ones.

-When a packet is sent out, the source IP address and port number is replaced with the external facing IP address and a unique port number.
-This mapping is stored in the connection tracking table.
+When a packet goes out, the source IP and port are swapped.
+They become the external IP and a unique port.
+This mapping is saved in the connection tracking table.

 Port Forwarding

-It's an sub-type of NAT where incoming packets to a specific port on the external facing IP address are forwarded to a specific internal IP address and port number.
+It's a sub-type of NAT.
+Incoming packets to a given port on the external IP go to a set internal IP and port.

-Port forwarding concept is purely about incoming connections.
-It handles how the request is mapped to different IP and forwarded to the internal device.
+Port forwarding is purely about incoming connections.
+It maps a request to another IP and forwards it to the internal device.